-Week Tasks Within two weeks after training ended.
-1. Submit printed Final Report and printed Final Log Book (comprising all the weeks) which has been verified by the Company Supervisor to the support staff at the General Office of FCSIT.
+WEEK TASKS Within one week after training ended.
+Submit Final Report and Final Logbook which has been verified by the Company Supervisor in the career portal.
 Submit a copy of the Final Report to the Company Supervisor.
-Complete Industrial Training Self-Evaluation Form at myum.um.edu.my
+Complete Industrial Training Self-Evaluation Form.